Sri Delima MRT station

-The Sri Delima MRT station is a mass rapid transit (MRT) station in Batu, northern Kuala Lumpur, Malaysia.
-It is one of the stations on the Putrajaya Line.
+The Sri Delima MRT station is a mass rapid transit (MRT) station in Batu, northern Kuala Lumpur, Malaysia, serving the neighbourhoods of Taman Sri Delima and Jinjang Utara.
+It is one of the stations on the MRT Putrajaya Line.

 The station began operations on 16 June 2022 as part of Phase One operations of the Putrajaya Line.

 Location

 The station is located along Jalan Kepong, next to the Batu river reservoir.

-Tenaga Nasional Kepong branch is located right behind the station.
+Tenaga Nasional's Kepong branch is located right behind the station.
 Brem Mall is located 330m southeast of the station, across Jalan Kepong.